sammuho/Demo.repo/README.md

 i have not been tired of switches and routers even IEgrp, OCPF, isIS not forgetting BGP.
-The automation of network is my favorite i amm currently studying for DevOps
+The automation of network is my favorite i am currently studying for DevOps
+# protocols
+IEGRP
+Ospf
+ISIS
+BGP